 To work with images in Lightroom, you'll first need to import them.
 The most common way to do this is to create a library to give the program quick access to your files.
 I prefer to do this with the option to add images without moving them, so the photos remain where I originally saved them.

+How to create HDR images in this one of the most popular apps?
 Photoshop can be used to edit DNG files created in Lightroom, but you can also create HDR files directly from RAW files.
 The photo files can be accessed using Files/Browse in Bridge or File/Open, but it's often simpler just to use Merge to HDR Pro to select and open them.

 You can select one of several presets from a drop-down list that will determine the options you can adjust.
 “Local Adaptation” gives you the full set of options.
 Try these presets to determine which adjustments work best for the current image.
 If there are ghosts* in the image, check the “Remove ghosts” box to allow Photoshop to try to eliminate them.

-* “Ghosts” are objects that appear blurred or doubled in merged HDR images due to movement in between exposures, such as the effect of wind on flowers, grass, trees, etc. “Deghosting” or “remove ghosts” are algorithms in HDR software that attempt to detect and remove the secondary objects.
+* “Ghosts” are objects that appear blurred or doubled in merged HDR images due to movement in between exposures, such as the effect of wind on flowers, grass, trees, etc. “Deghosting” or “remove ghosts” are algorithms in HDR software that attempt to detect and remove secondary objects.